Springfield Business Journal – Geoff Pickle, Web Producer

 housing center at 1320 E. McClernon St., located northwest of Interstate 44 and Glenstone Avenue.

 Dubbed McClernon Villas, the five-building community for individuals age 55 and older is scheduled for completion in 12 months.
+They have already begun hiring people with a Certificate IV in Ageing support and above to provide the best individual care.
 Housing Plus is serving as

 On 5.4 acres, McClernon Villas would comprise a community center and four buildings with two-bedroom apartments spanning 31,000 square feet.
 Six of the